twvd/snow/docs/src/manual/media/cdrom.md

 except the Macintosh 128K/512K/512Ke (as these models never included SCSI).

 Note that in order to use a CD-ROM drive, you need to have the 'Apple CD' extension installed in the emulated operating system.
+This requires System 6 or higher, although System 7 is preferable (see 'Troubleshooting' below).

 <div class="warning">
 Most operating systems seem to only support a single CD-ROM drive.
 Snow